Homogeneous Riemannian manifolds with non-trivial nullity: Introduction

 By making use of our main results, we found some obstructions for the existence of non-trivial nullity.
 In fact, the existence of transvections of order $2$ imposes general restrictions on the presentation group $G$.
 Namely,

 \begin {prop1} Let $M=G/H$ be a simply connected homogeneous Riemannian manifold without a Euclidean de Rham factor.
-Then the nullity distribution is trivial, with any $G$-invariant metric, in any of the following cases: \rm (a) If the Lie algebra of $G$ is reductive (in particular, if $M$ is compact).
+Then the nullity distribution is trivial, with any $G$-invariant metric, in any of the following cases: \rm (a) If the Lie algebra of $G$ is reductive, i.e. the direct sum of an abelian ideal and a semisimple ideal (in particular, if $M$ is compact).
 If the Lie algebra $\mathfrak g$ of $G$ is $2$-step nilpotent.

 \end {prop1}

 {\bf Open questions.} Let $M=G/H$ be a simply connected irreducible Riemannian homogeneous manifold with positive index of nullity. \begin {itemize} \item [{\bf - }] Is the isotropy group $H$ always trivial?